-From the largest blue whale to the tiniest microscopic bacteria, every living thing on earth must eat to survive.
+From blue whales to microscopic organisms, every living thing on earth must eat to survive.
 Coastal plants are no exception!
 It is common knowledge that plants first need air, water, and sunlight.
-But, in order for sea oats to access the water deep within the sand dunes, they need a deep root system.
+But, for sea oats to access the water deep within the dunes, they need a deep root system.
 Strong root system development requires an adequate nutrient source.
-Sand is generally a nutrient-poor soil to grow plants in.
-Whether the sand can naturally provide vital nutrients to the vegetation depends in part on the composition of the sand which varies by location.
-Sometimes, in order to encourage the development of healthy dune vegetation, special fertilizer needs to be applied to the soil.
+Sand is generally a nutrient-poor soil.
+Whether the sand can naturally provide vital nutrients to the vegetation depends partly on the sand’s composition, which varies by location.
+Sometimes, to encourage the development of healthy dune vegetation, special fertilizer needs to be applied to the soil.

 How Does Sand Composition Vary Along the Gulf Coast?

 At the direct opposite end of the nutrient spectrum are the beaches located to the east of the Mississippi.
-This sand, along the eastern shoreline of the Gulf Coast, is known throughout the world for its aesthetic qualities white, soft, and pristine.
-This “sugar-white” sand is primarily composed of quartz crystal a mineral that is resistant to both chemical and physical weathering.
+The sand along the eastern shoreline of the Gulf Coast is known throughout the world for its aesthetic qualities white, soft, and pristine.
+This “sugar-white” sand is primarily composed of quartz crystal a mineral resistant to chemical and physical weathering.
 However, the University of Florida states that, unlike Texan sand, the quartz particles present on the shoreline do not “hold water or nutrients very well.”
 Nutrients cannot chelate to the smooth quartz particles.
 Texas beaches do not require fertilization, but beaches mainly comprised of quartz do.
 The fertilizer, however, needs to be specifically tailored to the needs of the plants that grow on the dunes and designed to function with quartz sand.

 Where Does White Sand Come From?